edibotopic/edibotopic-website/content/notes/multistability.md

 tags = ["philosophy"]
 +++

 Multistability is a phenomenon in which two unrelated perceptions impress themselves on someone at the same time.

 The salience of each perception may alternate for the perceiver.

+This results in a state of stable ambiguity.